-You must cease operating as a nightclub.

-B. OWNERS AND OPERATORS OF RESTAURANTS, COFFEE SHOPS, CAFES, CAFETERIAS AND FOOD PRIMARY AND LIQUOR PRIMARY ESTABLISHMENTS, INCLUDING PUBS, BARS, LOUNGES, LIQUOR MANUFACTURING FACILITIES THAT HAVE TASTING ROOMS AND PRIVATE CLUBS (HEREINAFTER REFERRED TO AS "PREMISES")
+- a. a restaurant, coffee shop, café, cafeteria, or - b. a food primary or liquor primary establishment, including a pub, bar, lounge, nightclub, liquor manufacturing facility that has a tasting room, or a private club. - A. OWNERS AND OPERATORS OF RESTAURANTS, COFFEE SHOPS, CAFES, CAFETERIAS AND FOOD PRIMARY AND LIQUOR PRIMARY ESTABLISHMENTS, INCLUDING PUBS, BARS, LOUNGES AND NIGHTCLUBS, LIQUOR MANUFACTURING FACILITIES THAT HAVE TASTING ROOMS AND PRIVATE CLUBS (HEREINAFTER REFERRED TO AS "PREMISES")

-You must not provide food or drink services on your premises, except in compliance with the provisions of this Order.

-- 1. Patrons must be able to maintain a distance of two metres from other patrons, unless they are separated by physical barriers - 2.
-If patrons remain on the premises, other than tasting rooms with a liquor manufacturer licence, after being served or serving themselves, there must be sufficient seating for them, whether at tables, booths or counters, and patrons must be seated. - 3.
-In licensed premises, other than cafeterias, private clubs or tasting rooms with a liquor manufacturer licence, patrons must be assigned to a table, booth or counter and shown to their seats. - 4.
-Patrons must stay in the seat to which they are assigned, or at which they seat themselves, and must not move from table to table. - 5.
-Liquor may only be served to patrons who are seated, other than in cafeterias, private clubs or tasting rooms with a liquor manufacturer licence. - 6.
-Patrons must be seated in all premises, other than cafeterias or tasting rooms with a liquor manufacturer's licence, except - a. to use a self- serve food or non-alcoholic drink station, - b. to use a juke box, a self-serve lottery ticket dispenser, or pay at a pay station, - c. to use washroom facilities. - d. to leave the premises or - e. for the purpose of doing any of the following with a maximum of five other persons who are in the same party as the patron and who are seated with the patron: - i. play pool, billiards, snooker, or darts; or - ii. bowl, if there is a bowling alley on the premises,
+- 1. A person must not provide food or drink services on premises, except in compliance with the provisions of this Order. - 2.
+The operator must determine the maximum number of patrons who can be accommodated safely on the premises, taking into consideration the requirements in this Part, and must document this maximum number. - 3.
+The operator must monitor the number of patrons present on the premises and ensure that the number does not exceed the maximum number documented. - 4.
+The operator must take steps to prevent the congregation of patrons outside the premises, such as by taking reservations and requesting patrons to remain in their cars or elsewhere until notified by telephone or an App that there is seating available for them on the premises. - 5.
+The operator must assess the premises for places where patrons may congregate and put in place measures to avoid congregation. - 6.
+If patrons consume food or drink on the premises, other than a tasting room with a liquor manufacturer licence, there must be sufficient seating for them, whether at a table, booth or counter, and patrons must be seated while in the premises. - 7.
+In liquor licensed premises, other than a cafeteria, private club or tasting room with a liquor manufacturer licence, patrons must be assigned a table, booth or counter and shown to their seats. - 8.
+Patrons must stay in the seat to which they are assigned, or at which they seat themselves, and must not move from table to table. - 9.
+Patrons must remain seated when in a premises, other than a cafeteria or tasting room with a liquor manufacturer's licence, except - a. to use a self- serve food or drink station, - b. to use a juke box, a self-serve lottery ticket dispenser, or pay at a pay station, - c. to use washroom facilities, - d. to provide assistance to another person who requires care or first aid, - e. to leave or return to the premises, or - f. for the purpose of doing any of the following with persons who are in the same party as the patron and who are seated with the patron: - i. play pool, billiards, snooker, or darts; or - ii. bowl, if there is a bowling alley on the premises.